mespe/mespe.github.io/content/post/xmas_revisited.md

     stop(sprintf("Please provide the same data types for both 'persons' and 'exclude'\n 'persons' is class %s, 'exclude is class %s", class(persons), unique(class(unlist(exclude)))))
 ```

-OK, it doesn't win any points for readability, but it will work.
+It doesn't win any points for readability, but it will work.

 Now, for the last bit - only returning a valid result, rather than
 having the user have to call the function again.
 To fix this, we need
 to know why the function was failing in the first place.
 Since we are
 using `setdiff`, we cannot select ourselves or anyone on the `exclude`
-for that person.
-But we can end up in a situation where there are no
+for that person, so that is not a possible reason to fail.
+But we can
+end up in a situation where there are no valid selections for a
-valid selections for a person, i.e. the only names in the hat are
+person, i.e. the only "names in the hat" are their name or people on their
-theirs or people on their exclude list.
-So, we need to handle that
+exclude list.
+So, we need to handle that situation.
-situation.

-One way to handle it is as you would when drawing names from a hat -
+One way to handle it is as you would when actually drawing names from
-if you select your own name, you put that draw back and try again.
-But
+a hat - if you select your own name, you put that draw back and try
-what if there is only one name in the hat?
-Then you would probably
+again.
+But what if there is only one name in the hat?
+Then you would
-switch names with someone else.
+probably switch names with someone else.
 So, can we turn this in to an
 algorithm?

 Rather than code two different behaviors, to re-draw and trade, we
 will code just one, to trade.
+This is because our code makes it
-And we will only need it in a single
+impossible to draw ourselves.
+Therefore, we will only need to handle a single
 case - if the number of choices for a person is 0,

 ```r